VeoliaUKI/veolia-uki-iot-pki/README.md

 Perform the following steps to generate a new IoT device certificate from the Issuer CA.

 ### Create Device Certificate Request
+Execute the following command to create a new Azure IoT device certificate signing request (CSR).
 ```
 openssl req -new \
     -config etc/<issuer-name>.conf \